alainpin/alainpineda/content/authors/admin/_index.md

 user_groups:
   - "1993"
 ---
-I am a PhD student in Economics at Stanford University and a [Knight-Hennessy Scholar](https://knight-hennessy.stanford.edu/).
+I am a Research Economist at Banco de México's Research Division.
 I am interested in studying labor markets in developing countries, focusing on the dynamics of informal employment and expanding access to social insurance.

-I am originally from Mexico City and previously worked in the Research Department of Mexico’s central bank (Banxico).
+I completed my PhD in Economics at Stanford University as a [Knight-Hennessy Scholar](https://knight-hennessy.stanford.edu/).
 I received my MA and BA in Economics from Instituto Tecnológico Autónomo de México (ITAM).